APC: Why we beefed up security at national secretariat - New Telegraph

 According to him, the present COVID-19 situation in the country is worrisome to the party therefore the need for the present security situation at the party.

-He explained that there was nothing unusual on the security situation in the party.
+He explained that there was nothing unusual about the security situation in the party.

-“Because of the surge of persons to the party secretariat they have overcome the the present security in the party, therefore the the need to improve the security in the party secretariat.
+“Because of the surge of persons to the party secretariat they have overcome the present security in the party, therefore the need to improve the security in the party secretariat.

-“We appeal to party members and those come to the secretariat to observer the COVID-19 protocols.
+“We appeal to party members and those who come to the secretariat to observe the COVID-19 protocols.

 “As a ruling party we could not be seen to be violating the safety protocols for COVID-19.”